richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

 ## ProCode

-Click "+ Markdown" and paste the following annotation into the resulting cell:
+Click ""+ Markdown"" and paste the following annotation into the resulting cell:

 ```markdown
 ## Exercise 3: Spatial Analysis